 However, you can still choose a campground that’s up to an hour away; even with bad traffic, it won’t take longer than a couple of hours to reach the beach, so you’ll still have a full day to take in the sights.

 One of the nicest things about a popular destination like Miami Beach is that no matter where you go, you’ll always find things to do.
 This often includes the Miami Beach campgrounds themselves, with many offering awesome amenities like pools, rec centers, parks, and even waterparks.

 Do keep in mind that when you choose a park with lots of amenities, you’ll pay for it.
 If you plan to stay around the campground and use these added features, the extra cost should be worth it.
 But if you’re just looking for a home base to sleep between adventures, consider a campground with fewer frills.

-Of all the Miami Beach campgrounds we reviewed, we loved Larry and Penny Thompson Memorial Campground the best because it offers an excellent mix of convenient location, fun amenities, and fair price.
+Of all the Miami Beach campgrounds we reviewed, we loved Larry and Penny Thompson Memorial Campground the best because it offers an excellent mix of convenient locations, fun amenities, and fair prices.